 - Four directional shifts to create a virtuous cycle between the place and people so we are a thriving organisation into the future.
-We will promote conservation on the ground on a large scale, enable everyone to connect with the National Park and provide inspiring experiences for people to enjoy the place, and so feel moved to care and willing to pay for it, so we can diversify and grow our funding, building on our valued government grant. - Four cornerstones to build a solid foundation for the organisation so we are good to do business with.
+By promoting large-scale conservation on the ground, we can enable everyone to connect with the Peak District National Park and provide inspiring experiences for people to enjoy the place, and so feel moved to care and willing to pay for it.
+This means we can diversify and grow our funding, building on our valued government grant. - Four cornerstones to build a solid foundation for the organisation, making us good to do business with.
 We will look after the people who work here, the places we own and our brand.
-We will continuously develop as an organisation and deliver our services in a customer focussed but efficient way.
+We will continuously develop as an organisation and deliver our services in a customer-focussed but efficient way.